cewing/codefellows_f2_python/students/README.md

 * [The Python Tutorial](https://docs.python.org/2/tutorial/): This is the official tutorial from the Python website.
 No more authoritative source is available.

 * [Code Academy: Python Track](http://www.codecademy.com/tracks/python): Often
   cited as a great resource, this site offers an entertaining and engaging approach and in-browser work.

 * [Learn Python the Hard Way](http://learnpythonthehardway.org/book/): Solid and gradual.
 This course offers a great foundation for folks who have never programmed in any language before.

 * [Dive Into Python 3](http://www.diveinto.org/python3/): The updated version of a classic.
 This book offers an introduction to Python aimed at the student who has experience programming in another language.

 * [Python for You and Me](http://pymbook.readthedocs.org/en/latest/): Simple and clear.
 This is a great book for absolute newcomers, or to keep as a quick reference as you get used to the language.

 * [Think Python](http://greenteapress.com/thinkpython/): Methodical and
   complete.
 This book offers a very "computer science"-style introduction to Python.
-It is really an intro to Python *in the service of* Computer Science, though, so not so helpful for the absolute newcomer.
+It is really an intro to Python *in the service of* Computer Science, though, so not so while helpful for the absolute newcomer, it isn't quite as "pythonic" as it might be.

+* [Core Python Programming](http://corepython.com/): Only available as a dead trees version, but if you like to have book to hold in your hands anyway, this is the best textbook style introduction out there.
+It starts from the beginning, but gets into the full language.
+Published in 2009, but still in print, with updated appendixes available for new language features.

 #### Next Steps

 * [New Coder](http://newcoder.io): Advertised as "Five lifejackets to throw to the new coder", this site offers five very interesting tutorials written in an engaging style.
 Not an introduction.
 More a second step.

 * [OpenHatch](https://openhatch.org/wiki/Intermediate_Python_Workshop/Projects):
   The Open Hatch project offers a number of workshops with well-paced intermediate tutorials for Python programming.
 A great place to go once you